Back in Blood (song)

 "Back in Blood" is a song by American rapper Pooh Shiesty featuring fellow American rapper Lil Durk.
-It was released through Atlantic Records and 1017 Records on November 5, 2020, as the lead single from the former's debut mixtape, Shiesty Season (2021), and two days before his twenty-first birthday.
+It was released through Atlantic Records and 1017 Records on November 6, 2020, as the lead single from the former's debut mixtape, Shiesty Season (2021).
 The two artists wrote the song alongside its producer, YC.
 The song marks the first collaboration between the two artists, and they later reunited in 2021 on Lil Durk's song "Should've Ducked", a track off of the deluxe edition of his sixth studio album, The Voice.

 Commercial performance

 "Back in Blood" debuted at number 93 on the Billboard Hot 100.
 It later peaked at number 13.
 The song marks Pooh Shiesty's first song to enter the chart and his highest-charting song, while also served as Lil Durk's second highest-charting song, following his feature on Canadian rapper Drake's single "Laugh Now Cry Later", which debuted and peaked at number 2, it was released on August 14, 2020.
 On February 22, 2021, the song was certified gold.